josh-arteaga/wear-for-weather/llmWeather/README.md

 Used ChatGPT and Copilot to create  src/components/WeatherOutfit.jsx, index.css for tailwind

 Another git issue, I had my .gitignore file saved as ..gitignore, might need to increase zoom😅

+Having another API issue with OpenWeather.
+Not sure if it's URL endpoint or the API key as I'm getting both 404 and 401 errors when messing with OpenWeather's "One Call" endpoint versions.
+Not sure why this is happening, since the test commands I ran with my current credentials tested true last time I tried.
+Consulting with ChatGPT again.

+Downloaded Postman for a better visual of API testing.

+Used new API key, for some reason the one I had set wasn't working anymore.
+Tested Austin,TX coordinates and got back full forecast respsonse.